|Activity||Ruby Valley Trek|

 An unexplored beauty amidst the Himalayas, Ruby Valley Trek is a package of scenic elegance and cultural and traditional virtue.
-Lying in between Langtang National Park and Manaslu Conservation Area, Ruby Valley trek is much more than just marvellous landscape.
-Buddhist monasteries, Hindu temples, serene lakes, exotic floras and faunas, herbal plants, minerals like crystal, ruby and zinc, the trail offers the best of all.
-The beauty of the trail is intensified with a glimpse of the amazing Annapurna range, Langtang range, Ganesh Himal range and Manaslu range.
+Lying in between Langtang National Park and Manaslu Conservation Area, Ruby Valley trek is much more than just a marvelous landscape.
+Buddhist monasteries, Hindu temples, serene lakes, exotic floras and faunas, herbal plants, minerals like crystal, ruby, and zinc, the trail offers the best of all.
+The beauty of the trail is intensified with a glimpse of the amazing Annapurna range, Langtang range, Ganesh Himal range, and Manaslu range.
 We also traverse through one of the most exquisite Pangsang La Pass, where we get the most distinct view of the Himalayas.

 - Newly opened and unexplored trekking destination close to the capital city of Kathmandu

 - Panoramic close up view of Ganesh Himal, Langtang Himal and Manaslu Himal